- Was a member of the Communist Workers Party.

 - Was a member of the National Black Independent Political Party

 - Was involved in the founding of the Black Radical Congress

 - Served as Executive Director of Jesse Jackson‘s National Rainbow Coalition

 - Was the Director of Civil, Human, and Women’s Rights at the AFL-CIO

-- Key organizer and steering-committee liaison for the One Nation Working Together rally
+- Was a key organizer and steering-committee liaison for the One Nation Working Together rally

-- Was the Interim Executive Director of the North Carolina NAACP
+- Served as Interim Executive Director of the North Carolina NAACP

 Rosalyn “Roz” Pelles is a black political and social activist who was born in October 1948.
 In 1975 she was a young divorcee living in Chapel Hill, North Carolina with her two children, when she met Don Pelles, a white Jew who was serving as a “practice teacher” in the classroom of Rosalyn’s oldest son.
 At one point, Mr. Pelles informed Rosalyn that the primary teacher in charge of that class had been treating her son badly, perhaps even in a racist manner.
 A relationship evolved from this encounter between Rosalyn and Mr. Pelles, and the two eventually married in 1977.